 By Sophia Millman

-The image above is from this French blog that’s dedicated to Swiss accents and vocabulary.
+This French blog that’s dedicated to Swiss accents and vocabulary.
 If you feel confident reading in French, take a look at a few of the author’s articles about the different variations of Swiss French.
 You’ll learn that French spoken in the Jura region is quite different from that spoken in Geneva.

 Many French people swear that they can recognize Swiss accents, but, in fact, there is no standard Swiss-French accent.
 Parisians and Quebecers might tell you that Swiss people speak French more slowly, but linguists have disproven this claim.
 Actually, what differentiates the Swiss accent is its emphasis on penultimate syllables.
 That is, “standard” French speakers emphasize the last syllable of words and sentences.
 Swiss French speakers, on the other hand, tend to accentuate the second-to-last syllable of phrases, which changes the rhythm of their speech.